Montclair Film: MFF 2024

 On October 20, 2024, Montclair Film announced the full slate for the 2024 Film Festival, that took place from October 18 to 27, 2024.
 The festival opened with Conclave, directed by Edward Berger and closed with The Piano Lesson, directed by Malcolm Washington.

 MMF 2025

 The festival opened on October 17, 2025 with Noah Baumbach's movie Jay Kelly.
 The last day of the festival was October 26 (MMF25 Festival Guide).

 Year-Round Programming

 Montclair Film additionally holds educational programs and events for the public.
 These events are programmed throughout the year.
 Past events include: the Free Summer Series Under the Stars; the Kidz Shortz Filmmaking Competition and Workshop for youths; free African American Heritage Month screenings; the Underdog Festival at Montclair State University, featuring screenings of Oscar-nominated shorts; the Behind the Screen: Media Career Day for high school and university students; the Festival Poster Competition; networking events for industry insiders and newcomers; a celebrity fundraiser (with Advisory Board Member Stephen Colbert), and an Oscars’ Eve Party.

+MMF 2026

+The 15th edition of the festival will open on October 16, 2026 with Martin McDonagh's black comedy action thriller film Wild Horse Nine.
+It will close on October 25, 2026 with Tony Gilroy's musical drama film Behemoth!.